AirWalk-Digital/AWSXenos/README.md

 > Xenos, is Greek for stranger.

-Discover all the external trusts in your AWS and categorise them based on known and unknown entities.
-AWSXenos will list all the roles in an AWS accounts and give you a list of all the unknown accounts that have trust relationships to your account.
+AWSXenos will list all the trust relationships in all the roles in an AWS account and give you a breakdown of all the accounts that have trust relationships to your account.

+This tool reports against the [Trusted Relationship Technique](https://attack.mitre.org/techniques/T1199/) of the ATT&CK Framework.

-For the "known" accounts list AWSXenos uses https://github.com/rupertbg/aws-public-account-ids and will try to get a list of all the AWS accounts in your AWS organization.
+* For the "known" accounts list AWSXenos uses https://github.com/rupertbg/aws-public-account-ids.
-For the Org accounts list AWSXenos query AWS Organizations
+* For the Org accounts list AWSXenos query AWS Organizations.
+* AWS Services are classified separately.
+* Everything else falls under unknown account

 ## Why

-This tool reports against the [Trusted Relationship Technique](https://attack.mitre.org/techniques/T1199/) of the ATT&CK Framework.
+Access Analyzer falls short because
+A. You need to enable it in every region
+B. Identified external entities might be known entities.
+E.g. a trusted third party vendor.

 Tools like [ScoutSuite](https://github.com/nccgroup/ScoutSuite/blob/db827e3d8e36e3bc7adcb8c62f2453960353c2ef/ScoutSuite/providers/aws/rules/findings/iam-assume-role-lacks-external-id-and-mfa.json) can uncover the external trusts that don't have MFA.
 [Dome9](https://gsl.dome9.com/D9.AWS.IAM.61.html) can discover if there are conditions, associated.